totalspectrum/spin2cpp/README.md

   This is similar to the way the C++ compiler implements object methods internally, but in C it has to be exposed explicitly.

-`--code=cog`
-`--code=hub`
-  Only for PASM output (--asm option); specify whether code is to be placed in COG or HUB memory.
-The default is to use COG memory.

 `--cse`
   Enable common subexpression elimination.
 This optimization may be useful for ASM output, but it is still experimental and does not always help performance.
 It's not really useful for C output, since GCC already can do this.

+`--ctypes`
+  Attempt to infer C types for parameters, object variables, and functions, based on usage within the code.
+This doesn't always work, and as a result may cause some compiler warnings.
+The GCC `-fpermissive` flag may be necessary in C++ mode.

+`--code=cog`
+`--code=hub`
+  Only for PASM output (--asm option); specify whether code is to be placed in COG or HUB memory.
+The default is to use COG memory for code.

+`--data=cog`
+`--data=hub`
+  Only for PASM output (--asm option); specify whether data is to be placed in COG or HUB memory.
+The default is to use HUB memory for data.

 `--dat`
   Output a binary blob of the DAT section only, similar to the